bennysteepz/singlingo/README.md

 ## ✨ Features

-- 🎵 **Word-by-Word Lyric Sync**
+- 🎵 **Utterance-by-Utterance Lyric Sync**
-  - Tap any word to jump to that part of the song
+  - Tap any utterance to jump to that part of the song
-- 👁️ **Silent Word Tracking**
+- 👁️ **Smart Word Analytics (Future)**
-  - App logs how many times you’ve heard each word
+  - Track words across all utterances for learning insights
 - 🌫️ **Fade-Away Learning**
-  - Words fade/disappear as you become more familiar
+  - Utterances fade/disappear as you become more familiar
 - 🌍 **Line-by-Line Translations**
   - Translations appear under each line, always visible
 - ⚡ **Offline Friendly**